-Traditional Cultures: At Basecamp Maasai Mara, school visits are on the agenda, and can be very worthwhile.
+Cultural experiences: At Basecamp, school visits are on the agenda, and can be very worthwhile.
 The 2-hour walks to the Talek community area include guidance on the local economy.
-You either leave at 6.30am and come back for breakfast, or take breakfast with you and get back about 11am.
-A group of Maasai women make craft souvenirs for guests to purchase.See more ideas for Traditional Cultures in Kenya
+A group of women make craft souvenirs for guests to purchase, and the proceeds of these go back into their community.See more ideas for Cultural experiences in Kenya

 Attitude towards children: ‘We are a family place’